dikortis/LetsTalkETC/Episodes/Episode_6.md

-of what the entire london meetup was about although it covered a lot of what has happened thus far like since this is the start of Nerium classic and everything that's been going on but really most of that meetup was kind of based around the monetary policy
+of what the entire london meetup was about although it covered a lot of what has happened thus far like since this is the start of ethereum classic and everything that's been going on but really most of that meetup was kind of based around the monetary policy